tvuylsteke/ghsandbox/README.md

 With no bullets:

 Step 1: do something like this.
-Again new line required for splitting text/image
+Again new line before each image/text required for splitting text/image

 ![Screenshot](1_vs.png)

 Then continue

 ![Screenshot](2_vs.png)

 And eventually

 ![Screenshot](3_vs.png)